Fly-Mix/flr-cli/README.md

 # Flr

-Flr(Flutter-R): a CLI tool likes `AAPT`(Android Asset Packaging Tool), which can help flutter developer to auto specify assets in `pubspec.yaml` and generate `R.dart` file after he changes the flutter project assets.
-Then flutter developer can apply the asset in code by referencing it's asset ID which defined in `R.dart`.
+Flr (Flutter-R): a CLI tool likes `AAPT`(Android Asset Packaging Tool), which can help flutter developer to auto specify assets in `pubspec.yaml` and generate `R.dart` file after he changes the flutter project assets.
+With `R.dart`,  flutter developer can apply the asset in code by referencing it's asset ID..

 ![flr generate](README_Assets/flr-generate.gif)